mirjak/draft-shmoo-online-meeting/draft-ietf-shmoo-online-meeting.md

 the middle of night.

-The times are also seasonally adjusted to leverage differentials in Daylight Savings Time.
-These time slots are as follows, in UTC, based on the Daylight Savings Practices at the time of publication:
+The times are also seasonally adjusted to leverage differentials in Daylight Saving Time.
+These time slots are as follows, in UTC, based on the Daylight Saving Practices at the time of publication:

 | Name | Times (Northern Summer) | Times (Northern Winter) |
 | ---- | ----------------------- | ----------------------- |